Fish Chowder Soup Recipe – A lightened up version!

 What to serve with fish chowder

-This fish chowder is a meal on its own but we make sure to serve it with a side of crusty bread to soak up all the delicious broth.
-If you're serving it as part of a meal or to a crowd, here are some recipe ideas that would pair well:
+This fish chowder is a meal on its own but we make sure to serve it with a side of crusty bread or some garlic bread to soak up all the delicious broth.
+A classic Caesar salad makes the perfect side.

-A delicious sandwich like our tomato bacon cheese toast, warm bruschetta, or grilled cheese apple sandwich.
+It’s also delicious served with a sandwich like my tomato bacon cheese toast, warm bruschetta, or grilled cheese apple sandwich.

 Ingredients